allegro/envoy-control/docs/features/multi_dc_support.md

 If you don't use Envoy Control Runner, you have to fulfil the contract.
 Create an endpoint `GET /state` with your framework of choice that will expose current local state of Envoy Control.
-The state is available in `LocalServiceChanges#latestServiceState`.
+The state is available in `LocalClusterStateChanges#latestServiceState`.

 Then build a `CrossDcServices` class providing: